yashvardhansingh442-dev/ALGEBRA-/README.md

 An open-source, community-built curriculum for learning algebra from the ground up — free, plain-language, and built by learners for learners.

-> **Status:** 🚧 Early stage — Foundations, Linear Equations, and Inequalities modules in progress.
+> **Status:** 🚧 Early stage — Foundations, Linear Equations, Inequalities, and Functions modules in progress.
 Contributions welcome!

 ## Why this exists